jamescastells/steamos-utilities/README.md

 ### Testing the synchronization

 1. On either SteamOS or the other PC, add a file to the folder.
+For example, we'll add a "test.rtf" file.

 <img width="1068" alt="image" src="https://github.com/user-attachments/assets/59aa7487-968f-4577-b639-3efc68d5553c">

 2. The file should appear in the other PC.

 ![image](https://github.com/user-attachments/assets/a5dbe3bc-ee08-429e-b1d9-d7086e334991)

+### Automatic start-up

+Until this point, Syncthing will have to be opened in Desktop mode every time we want our files to be synced.
+However, Syncthing can be configured to launch in the background every time SteamOS boots up.
+To do this, follow the next steps: